OECD and EU Clamp Down: New Reporting and Due Diligence Challenges for Investment Migration Advisors

 How does CRS affect investors using CBI/RBI programs?

 Banks are instructed to treat CBI/RBI as a risk factor for false tax residency claims.
-They will probe ties like physical presence, home, and economic interests before accepting a CRS self‑certification and may report accounts accordingly.
+They will probe ties like physical presence, permanent home, and economic interests before accepting a CRS self-certification and may report accounts accordingly.
+Investor migrants should ensure their residency claims are supported by genuine substance.

-What did the EU court decide about Malta's "golden passport"?
+What did the ECJ decide about Malta’s “golden passport”?

 Trusted by Clients from 97 Countries